-- The unmistakeable shape of the stark expanse of serpentine terrain that makes the Kalmiopsis and its rivers so unique is plainly visible in this birds eye view from space, No it’s NOT the Biscuit fire scar.
+- The unmistakeable shape of the stark expanse of serpentine terrain that makes the Kalmiopsis and its rivers so unique is plainly visible in this birds eye view.
+No it’s NOT the Biscuit fire scar.
 The 2002 fire merely emphasized the geologic oddity that’s a mark of the lands great age and uniqueness.
-The Kalmiopsis serpentine is a major feature of the Josephine ophiolite.
-It extends well into California in the National Wild and Scenic North Fork Smith watershed and the Smith River National Recreation Area.
-Its most dramatic expression is in the South Kalmiopsis Roadless Area and the headwaters of the Wild and Scenic Chetco and North Fork Smith Rivers in the Wilderness.
+The Kalmiopsis serpentine is a major feature of the Josephine ophiolite, extending into California in the National Wild and Scenic North Fork Smith watershed within the Smith River National Recreation Area.
+Its most dramatic expression is in the South Kalmiopsis Roadless Area and the headwaters of the Wild and Scenic Chetco and North Fork Smith Rivers in the Kalmiopsis Wilderness.

-- Also shown, but not marked on the map, are five U.S. Forest Service Eligible Wild and Scenic Rivers—Baldface Creek (tributary of the North Fork Smith), Rough and Ready Creek, Josephine/Canyon creeks and Silver and Indigo creeks (all tributaries of the National Wild and Scenic Illinois River).
-Their watersheds are mostly within the North and South Kalmiopsis Roadless areas.
+- Also shown, but not highlighted on the map, are five U.S. Forest Service Eligible Wild and Scenic Rivers—Baldface Creek (tributary of the North Fork Smith), Rough and Ready Creek, Josephine/Canyon creeks and Silver and Indigo creeks (tributaries of the National Wild and Scenic Illinois River).
+Their watersheds are mostly within the North and South Kalmiopsis Roadless Areas.

-You can see that the National Forest lands, outside the Wilderness and Roadless Areas, impacted by the unsustainable logging of the 1970s and 80s, are slowly healing under the direction of the Northwest Forest Plan and its Aquatic Conservation Strategy.
-The unfragmented green of the federal public lands contrasts with the scarred crazy quilt patchiness of the oft logged private industrial forests around them.
+You can see that the National Forest lands, outside the Wilderness and its Roadless Areas that were impacted by the unsustainable logging of the 1970s and 80s are slowly healing under the direction of the Northwest Forest Plan and its Aquatic Conservation Strategy.

 There was a reason they called it the Endangered American Wilderness Act.
-Back then it was U.S. Forest Service’s practice to drive roads as far as they could into potential Wilderness, put a timber sale at the end of the road and log their way back, disqualifying the area for future protection.
+Back then it was U.S. Forest Service’s practice to construct roads as far as they could into potential Wilderness, put a timber sale at the end and log their way back, disqualifying the area for future protection.
 Only 18% of the areas originally protected by the 1964 Wilderness Act were national Forest lands.

 One such road on the Siskiyou National Forest was was carved out of the South Kalmiopsis.
 The disastrous timber sale at its end, in the headwaters of Rough and Ready Creek, looted a pocket of rare old forest of western hemlock, Port Orford cedar, Pacific yew, sugar pine and Douglas fir, with an understory of Saddler’s oak and rhododendron, It was clearcut over the objections of scientists.